Food contact materials: authorised substances

 Operators will need to ensure that packaged products comply with the requirements set out in the Regulation in order to continue exporting to the EU market.

-In particular, exporters need to ensure that food does not contain harmful substances in excess of the migration limits set out in the Regulation.
+In particular, exporters need to ensure that food does not contain harmful substances that exceed the migration limits set out in the Regulation.
 This requires transparent communication with packaging suppliers.
-Where listed substances are used, it may require monitoring to ensure migration limits are not exceeded.
+Where listed substances are used, monitoring may be required to ensure migration limits are not exceeded.

 Recommended Actions

 Suppliers of packaged food to the EU market should inform packaging suppliers about the prohibition on the use in plastic materials of untreated wood flour and fibres, and of salicylic acid.
-They should also be aware of upcoming changes in the specific migration limit (SML) concerning substances listed in Regulation (EU) No 10/2011, Annex I.
+They should also be aware of upcoming changes in the SML concerning substances listed in Regulation 10/2011, Annex I.

 Background

-Commission Regulation (EU) No. 10/2011 specifies which substances may be used in plastic FCM, and establishes specific migration limits (SML) that limit their presence in food.
+Commission Regulation 10/2011 specifies which substances may be used in plastic FCM, and establishes specific migration limits (SML) that limit their presence in food.
 It also requires that materials and articles comply with specified quality and safety standards, and that they are labelled appropriately.
-The Regulation applies to all plastic materials and articles intended to come into contact with food, including packaging, containers and utensils.
+The Regulation applies to all plastic materials and articles intended to come into contact with food, including packaging, containers, and utensils.

 For substances with no SML or other restrictions in Annex I, a generic SML of 60 mg/kg will apply.